danbernier/CosmicWimpout/README.md

 1. _Start throwing dice.
 Each turn, the player throws all 5 dice, and gets points for any numbered dice.
 End of turn, bank your points._
    **DONE**
-2. If you toss the dice, and some come up symbols, you can choose to re-throw them for more points, or bank this turn's points.
+2. _If you toss the dice, and some come up symbols, you can choose to re-throw them for more points, or bank this turn's points.
 If you ever throw _all_ symbols, your turn ends, and you lose this turn's points (a "cosmic wimpout!").
-Once you're out of dice, your turn ends - bank any points you earned.
+Once you're out of dice, your turn ends - bank any points you earned._ **DONE**
 3. Don't let Players with zero banked points end their turn until they have 35 or more points for the turn.
 4. "You may not want to, but you must."
 If you've scored on all 5